09 October 2024

 – Christina Rossetti

-This sensuous lyric is disturbing; its elegant formal form is a vessel for bleak thoughts.
+This sensuous lyric is disturbing; its elegant formal form a vessel for bleak thoughts.
 Each stanza begins with a blanket denial of a positive view of life: life is not sweet, nor is it good.
 Sweetness & goodness will only follow death; in the first stanza, it is specifically losing sight of the world, followed by death, that will lead to sweetness.
 What follows then is a loving list of things worth seeing, things that would seem to make the world & life in it sweet: wild flowers, birds & butterflies flitting past, the happy lark (that recurring symbol in English poetry of a joyful dawn breaking afresh), the fields of wheat growing.
 These are not things obviously calculated to convince us that death is preferable to life, even though some of the details point us towards understanding the poet's distress: the grass is growing long, but above our heads & feet (we are buried beneath it, in other words), we are sighing at the brevity of the sunny, burgeoning & fruitful seasons (even the flitting butterflies can be read as a sign of transitoriness), someone else (a friend, a rival, some new person unknown to us) has taken our usual place with our friends.
 We are given a list of beautiful things, but all of them pass from us.
 Rather than enjoying them while they last, or seeing their passing as part of their beauty, the poet, despite her obvious admiration of these things, her loving cataloguing of natural abundance, rejects them (though perhaps with some residual longing).

 The second stanza maintains the inventiveness & formal perfection of the first (each of them uses only two rhymes throughout, a wonderful thing to achieve without visible strain in famously rhyme-poor English), though it does darken the picture: this time the catalogue of nature moves from the spring & summer of the first stanza to fall & winter, times of bleakness & decay: the dead leaves are dropping, the sea lashes the coast, the harvest (the bean & wheat fields) are blackened & filled with stubble.
 (The waxing of the wheat in the first stanza is balanced & undercut in the second by the waning of the shrunk leaves).
 Again the narrator denies that goodness can have a part in this on-going cycle: what is good is to die.
 But then she adds, almost parenthetically, then live again.